-Living with a chronic illness or disability can be challenging, but the effects that an illness or disability can have on one’s life may at times be more challenging than the difficulty itself.
-Other members of society, including one’s family and friends, may view a disability as a defect or disadvantage, and many people may view those who have a chronic illness or disability with pity.
+Living with a chronic illness or disability can be challenging, but the effects may at times be more challenging than the difficulty itself.
+Other members of society, including family and friends, may view a disability as a defect or disadvantage, and many people may look at those who have a chronic illness or disability with pity.

 Many individuals coping with illness and disability are able to develop or adapt their lifestyle and routines to accommodate it, but some individuals face the reality of permanent changes.
 When emotional, mental, or interpersonal concerns arise as the result of chronic illness or disability, a therapist or other mental health professional may be able to offer help and support.

-A disability is defined as an impairment of the mind or body that restricts or limits a person’s ability to engage in certain activities and interact with society or the world around them.
+A disability is defined as an impairment of the mind or body that restricts or limits a person’s ability to engage in certain activities and interact with society or the world.
 A person who has a disability may also experience certain participation restrictions to typical daily activities.
-Between 37 and 57 million Americans (about one in five people) live with a disability.
+Between 37 and 57 million Americans (about 1 in 5 people) live with a disability.

 Many different types of disabilities exist, and a person may have a disability that is not noticeable by others.
-Disability may be progressive, result from an injury or illness, or be associated with a long-term condition and may affect one’s:
+Disability may be progressive, result from an injury or illness, or be associated with a long-term condition and may affect:

 - Vision, movement, or hearing

-- Ability to think, learn, remember, or communicate
+- The ability to think, learn, remember, or communicate

 - Mental health

-Chronic illness, or a condition that lasts longer than three months and can typically be managed but not cured, is believed to affect nearly half of all adult Americans, as well as approximately 8% of children under the age of 17.
+Chronic illness—a condition that lasts longer than three months and can typically be managed but not cured—is believed to affect nearly half of all adult Americans, as well as approximately 8% of children under age 17.
 There are many types of chronic illness, and some, such as asthma and diabetes, may be managed fairly easily.
 Other conditions, such as heart disease, cancer, and stroke, may be more difficult to manage and may cause an increased risk of death.
 Disability may sometimes result from illness.
 Degenerative conditions in particular may lead to diminished function.

 Find a Therapist

-Having a disability does not mean that a person cannot lead an active and healthy life.
-One may be affected by physical restrictions or barriers to function and may require accommodations to participate in certain activities, but it should generally not be assumed that a person with a disability is unable to pursue the same activities as any person without a disability.
-In the United States, legislation such as the Americans with Disabilities Act exists to protect the rights of individuals who are affected by disabilities, legally preventing discrimination in housing, employment, education, and public facilities.
+Having a disability does not mean a person cannot lead an active and healthy life.
+A person may be affected by physical restrictions or barriers to function and may require accommodations to participate in certain activities, but it should generally not be assumed that a person with a disability is unable to pursue the same activities as any person without a disability.
+In the U.S., legislation such as the Americans with Disabilities Act exists to protect the rights of individuals who are affected by disabilities, legally preventing discrimination in housing, employment, education, and public facilities.

-Youth who are affected by disabilities may find it difficult when they are unable to participate in the same events and activities as others their age, and they may feel frustration and resentment as a result.
-Some may find it difficult to imagine dating or experience anxiety at the thought of social occasions, and conditions such as anxiety, stress, or depression may develop, especially when young adults feel isolated and misunderstood or experience teasing and bullying.
+Young people who are affected by disabilities may find it difficult when they are unable to participate in the same events and activities as others their age, and they may feel frustration and resentment as a result.
+Some may find it difficult to imagine dating or experience anxiety at the thought of social occasions.
+Conditions such as anxiety, stress, or depression may develop, especially when young adults feel isolated and misunderstood or experience teasing and bullying.

 Teens and children coping with illness or disability may need certain accommodations at school or in daily life.
 However, when a condition is not readily apparent, others may challenge the necessity of these accommodations and/or force an explanation, which may lead to distress and humiliation.
 Therapy can help young adults address areas of concern, develop methods to address potential challenges, and develop and strengthen self-esteem, if necessary.

-Adults affected by lifelong illness or disability may face a variety of challenges, but those who have had a disability or chronic illness since childhood have often, by adulthood, adapted to any limitations of their condition.
+Adults affected by lifelong illness or disability may face a variety of challenges, but those who have had a disability or chronic illness since childhood have often adapted to any limitations of their condition by the time they reach adulthood.
 However, when injury occurs suddenly or a chronic illness is diagnosed, a person’s life may be completely changed.
 The onset of a chronic condition may necessitate certain lifestyle changes or restrictions.
 The acquisition of a disability through war, accident, crime, or illness is not only likely to be traumatic, it may also affect the way an individual views life, future plans, and relationships with others.
 Illness or disability may lead some individuals to doubt their ability to pursue relationships, engage in acts of intimacy, or have children.
-This may often have an impact on one's mental health and well-being.
+This can often have an impact on mental health and well-being.

-Family members who are overly solicitous of a person’s health or who act as if nothing is wrong, insist that the disability or illness can be easily overcome, or urge the individual to accept what has happened and move on may mean well but ultimately cause harm.
-It may take time for an individual who has sustained an injury or been affected by disability to come to terms with illness, loss of mobility, or other chronic condition or disability, and it may be necessary for individuals to grieve as well as re-evaluate and address certain areas of their lives.
+Family members who become overly solicitous of a person’s health, act as if nothing is wrong, insist that the disability or illness can be easily overcome, or urge the individual to accept what has happened and move on may mean well but may ultimately cause harm.
+It may take time for an individual who has sustained an injury or been affected by disability to come to terms with illness, loss of mobility, or other chronic conditions or disabilities, and it may be necessary for individuals to grieve as well as re-evaluate and address certain areas of their lives.
 Therapy may be helpful during this process, especially as in some cases, individuals coping with illness or disability may become stressed and overwhelmed or develop anxiety or depression.

 A therapist may include an individual’s partner, family members, or close friends in a session, as discussion of how a person’s loved ones can best support and help that person may be an important step in the recovery and adaptation process.
 When family members or loved ones are affected by a person’s illness or disability, any issues that arise may often be discussed and resolved in therapy.
 An individual with a chronic illness or disability may also find support groups or group therapy to be helpful.

 Caring for an individual who has an illness or disability may be overwhelming or stressful for caregivers, especially when a disability or illness is sudden or unexpected.
-When this is the case, therapy may also be helpful, and caregivers can address areas of stress or concern and develop their strengths as an advocate and caregiver.
+When this is the case, therapy may also be helpful, and caregivers can address areas of stress or concern and develop their strengths as advocates and caregivers.